01110011011101010110010001101111/01110011011101010110010001101111/README.md

 Hello there!
 Around there, I go by `sudo` (which is `01110011011101010110010001101111` in binary!)
 Here you'll find my trove of projects!

 I'm still exploring my interests, but I find particular joy in high-performance computing and low-level programming!

+> **I am currently in the job market, seeking full-time positions in software engineering.
+If you think I could be a good fit, please [reach out](#contact)!**

 #### Projects